 Here’s how I tuned my 1974 Honda CB550 motorcycle with pods.

 My bike came with pods when I purchased it.
 I will share the full story in another post for those who are interested.
+And here’s the post on the build.
 But in short, the choke didn’t work.
 The carburetor was a mess.
 One of the carb cylinders was bent and jammed with a missing needle.
 Some cylinders were beyond repair.
 Glue was in the carbs.
 And it was leaking fuel.
 If I can make this bike run well with pods, anyone can make their bike run nice.

 Step 1: Clean and rebuild the carbs.